galderz/fibula/README.md

 > in real life code execution might contain more variations.
 > These variations can result in worse than expected performance,
 > because the virtual machine cannot backoff the optimizations made with the profiling data captured during instrumentation.
+> In other words, in native mode there is no re-optimize at method at runtime.
+> If PGO aggressively optimizes a code path based on a profile, then at run-time it will only be able to fall back to a generic compilation,
+> which might be worse than HotSpot can achieve since it can recompile code at runtime when access patterns change.

 You should profile PGO optimized binaries to understand the nature of the optimizations.
 To help with profiling,